Slow Cooker Kalua Pig is just like the Hawaiian pork that is served at a luau or at your local Hawaiian restaurant. Great on buns or with rice.

 - 1 cup water

 - Sprinkle the roast with the salt and pepper.
 In a large skillet set to medium-high heat, heat up the oil, and sear the roast on all sides.
-Add to a 6-quart or larger slow cooker.
+Add to the slow cooker.

-- Cover and cook on LOW for 12 hours, without opening the lid during the cooking time.
+- Cover and cook on LOW for 10 – 12 hours, without opening the lid during the cooking time.
 If you roast is slightly frozen, you can cook on high for a few hours before switching to low.

 - Shred the pork with two forks.
 I like to remove the roast onto a large baking sheet that has a lip on it.
 Discard any fat.
 Add the shredded roast back to the slow cooker with about a cup of the juices that it was cooked in.